 FIELD GUIDE FOR OIL SPILL RESPONSE IN TROPICAL WATERS (1997 Edition)

-To look at the currently available guidelines please click on http://www.ipieca.org/resources/
+To look at the currently available guidelines please click on the following link http://www.ipieca.org/resources/

-IPIECA is the global oil and gas industry association for environmental and social issues.
-IPIECA is the only global association involving both the upstream and downstream oil and gas industry on environmental and social issues.
-IPIECA’s membership covers over half of the world’s oil production.
-IPIECA has produced a series of good practice guides available for free download and also available in hard copy from the IPIECA Secretariat.
+IPIECA has produced a series of good practice guides available for free download and available in hard copy from the IPIECA Secretariat.
 Most IPIECA publications are available in English, French, Spanish, Portuguese, Russian and Chinese.

 GOOD PRACTICE GUIDES PUBLISHED BY IPIECA